-At this time there are no unresolved issues regarding the interim remedial action and long-term groundwater monitoring.
+At this time there are no unresolved issues regarding the interim RA and long-term groundwater monitoring.
+As of 1 November 2009, there was a data gap regarding the period of time required for LTM at the MI and the Off Depot area.